 SOFTS-Raw sugar prices climb as crude oil hits seven-year peak

-LONDON, Jan 18 (Reuters) - Raw sugar futures on ICE rose on Tuesday buoyed by strength in crude oil prices which could lead to more cane being used to make biofuel ethanol rather than sugar.
+LONDON, Jan 18 (Reuters) - Raw sugar futures on ICE rose on Tuesday, buoyed by crude oil price strength that could lead to more cane being used to make biofuel ethanol rather than sugar.

 SUGAR